acalvarez86/Family-Blog/Blog_Page/austin-real-estate-investing-podcast.md

         - real-estate

 ---
-I recently had the honor to be a guest on the Austin Real Estate Investing podcast.
+I recently had the honor to be a guest on the [Austin Real Estate Investing Podcast](https://podcasts.apple.com/us/podcast/arian-cabrera-alvarez-data-analyst-real-estate-investor/id1526289523?i=1000545207516).
 It was my first time doing something like that and have to admit, it was an amazing experience.
-The host of the podcast is Jordan Moorhead, who is a realtor who also invests in Real Estate, both actively and passively mainly in the Austin, TX area.
+The host of the podcast is Jordan Moorhead.
+A realtor who also invests in Real Estate, both actively and passively mainly in the Austin, TX area.
 He is also a good friend.

-I’m very honored for the opportunity to share my experiences.
 As someone who is starting in the real estate investing world.
-And had to work his way up through the challenges of moving to the USA and starting from scratch on a different culture and language.
+And had to work his way up through the challenges of moving to the USA.
+And starting from scratch on a different culture and language.
+I’m very honored for the opportunity to share my experiences in the podcast.

 ### Topics we covered: